fatshaw/architecture-summary/microservices pattern/distributed protocol/README.md

     - in precommit when coordinator and participant failed together , other participant will abort due to timeout of waiting coordinator, so that it can resolve the problem of 2pc
   - disadvantage: in do commit phrase, when coordinator is down or network between coordinator and pariticipant is not connected then pariticipants will do commit even if it should do abort.

+- **TCC** business application need implement three phase for each interface: try, confirm, cancel.
+    - when try phase is success for all participators, it enters into confirm phase, otherwise, it goes to cancel phase.
+    - if in the confirm phase, something goes wrong, then the RM will retry since the Try phase has been successful, then the confirm phase will become successful with great possibility.
+    - cons: business application is complicated.

 - **Message Table** use message table to track transaction status.
     - Add message table
     - make application business operation and message table record as a local DB transaction.